transcom/mymove-docs/docs/backend/guides/how-to/create-a-custom-linter.md

 When your linter gets to a position in a file, where it catches an error, bug, or issue, it will flag this for the user.
 Because the linter is analyzing an AST, your code must be able to search through a file and mark which position it is when an issue is caught.

-A great resource to use to learn how to write code for analyzing an AST can be found [here](https://disaev.me/p/writing-useful-go-analysis-linter/).
+There are great [online resources](http://goast.yuroyoro.net/) that you can use to visualize ASTs.
-If you're curious about what an AST looks like for your program, checkout [this](http://goast.yuroyoro.net/) online visualizer.
+While these are great to use to [learn how to write code to search through an AST](https://disaev.me/p/writing-useful-go-analysis-linter/), there may still be differences in what you see when working with your linter.

 ### Writing linter tests
-Linter tests also do not look liek your typical go tests.
+Linter tests also do not look like your typical go tests.
 They function with want statements.

 You will still create tests that test the happy and unhappy paths of your code.
-However, rather than your typical expect statement, you will instead put a want statement as a comment next to where you expect your linter to flag an issue:
+However, rather than your typical `expect` statement, you will instead put a `want` statement as a comment next to where you expect your linter to flag an issue:

 ```golang
 package examplelinter